-During 2020 the average student attendance rate (across the grades K-6) for the year was 90.3% which is slightly lower than the daily attendance for 2020.
-From 13 March 2020, students started to self isolate when the COVID-19 pandemic started to escalate and were marked absent.
-Starting on 23 March 2020, all absences due to self isolation/remote learning were recorded with an "F" (Flexible learning) reason until 28 June 2020.
-An average of 8 students still attended the school as their parents were essential workers.
-Attendance was also slightly lower in the second part of the year due to mandatory exclusion from school if a child had any flu like symptoms.
+During 2021 the average student attendance rate (across the grades K-6) for the year was 92,5% which is slightly higher than the daily attendance for 2020.
+From 14 July 2021 (beginning of Term 3), students were again encouraged to self isolate when the COVID-19 pandemic escalated again and were marked absent.
+All absences due to self isolation/remote learning were recorded with an "F" (Flexible learning) reason until 25 October (when most children returned to school).
+An average of 20 students still attended the school during this time as their parents were essential workers.
+Attendance was also slightly lower over the year due to mandatory exclusion from school if a child had any flu like symptoms.
 In previous years, a child might still attend school if they had very mild symptoms.
-Attendance is also generally lower across most of the grades in Term 2/Early Term 3 which could be attributed to the area the school is located which experiences marked seasonal changes and extreme changes in temperature particularly going into the winter season.
+Attendance is also generally lower across most of the grades in Term 2/early Term 3 which could be attributed to the area the school is located which experiences marked seasonal changes and extreme changes in temperature particularly going into the winter season.